AgathEmmanuel/FinCen/README.md

-# FinWand
+# FinCen

-A Centralized platform with distributed support for performing Finance and Trade operations.
+A Centralized platform with support for performing Finance and Trade operations.